May 12, 2025

 Deciding between Slack and Pebb comes down to your organization's specific needs and budget.
 Each platform offers distinct benefits tailored to different priorities.

 If your tech team requires advanced integrations, Slack might be the better choice despite its higher cost of $7.25 per user/month.
-On the other hand, Pebb provides a more affordable, all-in-one solution for broader workplace communication.
-With its free Standard plan for up to 1,000 employees and a Premium plan at $4 per user/month, Pebb delivers essential features like work chat, a news feed, and a knowledge library at a competitive price.
+On the other hand, Pebb provides a more affordable, all-in-one employee app for broader workplace communication and operations.
+With its free Standard plan for up to 15 employees and a Premium plan at $4 per user/month, Pebb delivers essential features like work chat, a news feed, a knowledge library, tasks, digital forms, clock in, shift scheduling, and PTO management at a competitive price.

 Here's a quick comparison to help you decide: